zhangxingshuo/math-research-17/log.md

 - Take the arithmetic mean of U_i to obtain U_bar.
 Define U_e to be the unitary matrix from the polar decomposition of U_bar.
 - Define M_e as (U_e)(P_e)
 - Define L_e as (M_e)(D_e)(M_e)^T
+- Actually, taking the arithmetic of P_i is redundant, as each P_i is just the identity matrix.
+So, we can simply sum the polar decompositions of each matrix and take the polar decomposition of the sum to obtain the average rotation matrix M_e